 What does this mean for the buyer?
-If you are serious about buying a home this spring or early summer, the time to get moving is now.
+If you are serious about buying a home this spring or summer, the time to get moving is now.

 Here are 4 steps to get you started and help you get a jump on the buying competition.

 1. Meet with a mortgage lender and get pre-qualified.

 Whether you are buying your first house or your fifth, a mortgage lender will review the steps in the process and help you get on track to meet your buying goals.

 During pre-qualification you can review your credit, discuss programs available and down payment options.
 Your mortgage lender will be able to help you set your buying range and provide an outline of the steps from application to close.

 Make a list of the must-have versus the negotiable items, decide what areas you prefer to live in and have a sense for how long you may want to live there.
 These factors along with your buying range will help you narrow down your choices and focus your search.

 When competition is tight for housing, knowing what is important to you will help you to stay focused and be ready to make an offer.

 Although the vast majority of people start their home search online, most of them work with a real estate agent to complete the transaction.